 Crisfield has a protected harbor which encourages fishing and cruising vessels.
 Many crabbers and oystermen bring in their catch via this harbor which is lined by seafood packing plants.
 The downtown area rests directly on the waterfront where there is a large city pier.
 The municipal wharf and much of the town is built on a foundation of oyster shells.
 Somers Cove Marina is a well-maintained marina which handles local and transient boaters.
 It is the largest state-owned marina in Maryland.
 Amenities include 485 boat slips, a large pavilion, a hotel, a swimming pool, comfort stations, laundry facilities, and three launching ramps.
 The marina is close to the downtown area of Crisfield.
 It has a shuttle service.

 As the leading voice for business in Maryland, the Maryland Chamber of Commerce is the only statewide business advocacy organization.
 Our 750 member companies employ 420,000 Marylanders.
-The Chamber supports its members and advances the State of Maryland as a national and global competitive leader in economic growth and private sector job creation through its effective advocacy, high-level networking, and timely communications.
+The Chamber supports its members and advance the State of Maryland as a national and global competitive leader in economic growth and private sector job creation through its effective advocacy, high level networking and timely communications.
 It values integrity, innovation, hard work, mutual respect and fair dealings and it is committed to helping our members grow and prosper, and be held accountable for the results.